project-imas/about/README.md

 hReader
 =======
 iMAS has partnered with hReader to bolster the Apple provided secuirty model.
+The developers added iMAS security controls to the application and the experience proved to be a great test-bed and partnership.
 More on [hReader.org](http://hReader.org) - A patient-centric mobile health data manager that provides patients and their families with their complete health information securely.   hReader.org source code is located [here](https://github.com/projecthreader/hReader)

 Use, Feedback, and Improvement
 ==============================